datacenter/wiper/README.rst

 Run
 ---

-Once installed, this package adds both 'apic_wiper' and 'wiper' to the bin directory for python install/virtual environment.
+Once installed, this package adds both `apic_wiper` and `wiper` to the bin directory for python install/virtual environment.

 Options for config arguments
 ----------------------------